 Speeding up your Wi-Fi is not out of your family’s hands.
 To begin the process of getting your Internet moving faster:

-- Run speed tests throughout the day - You need to know the upload and download speeds you are experiencing at home.
+- Run speed tests throughout the day – You need to know the upload and download speeds you are experiencing at home.
 You should conduct speed tests at different times of the day and on different days of the week.
-This will help you to see if there are any patterns.
-Maybe your Wi-Fi slows down on evenings when your children are at home and playing games.
-Maybe it’s when you download files for work early in the morning or only when it snows.
-Maybe you’ll realize your Internet at home is actually always slow.
+It will help you to see if there are any patterns.
+Maybe your Wi-Fi slows down in the evenings when your children are at home and playing games.
+Perhaps it’s when you download files for work early in the morning or only when it snows.
+Perhaps you’ll realize your Internet at home is always slow.
 This research will help you if you need to contact a technician for advice or determine the speeds you will need from a new plan.

-- Check all the devices in use by your family - Is it only your computer that’s struggling to load websites or is everyone affected?
-Maybe your spouse’s new device has no problems but the older ones are plagued by the slow Internet.
+- Check all the devices in use by your family – Is it only your computer that’s struggling to load websites or is everyone affected?
+Maybe your spouse’s new device has no problems, but the slow Internet plagues the older ones.
 You should also check all the necessary ports and cables to ensure that they are secure and not damaged or broken.
-Try using different devices and cables to see if the problem can be easily fixed.
+Try using different devices and cords to see if the problem can be easily fixed.
 If it’s only one device with problems, it may have a virus or need a software or hardware update.

 Contact Your ISP

-Sometimes nothing else works and you simply need a new, faster plan.
+Sometimes nothing else works, and you need a new, faster plan.
 Reach out to your ISP and find out what they can offer you.
 Be sure to tell them how many devices will be connected to the network and what your family uses Wi-Fi for.
 If you frequently work from home or you need to upload and download videos, audio, and graphics, you will need a stable, reliable connection.
-Do not try to skimp on costs if your home needs proper Internet.
+Do not try to skimp on costs if your home lacks the proper Internet.
 You will only regret it later.